dwilbourne/pvcInterfaces/README.md

-The pvc Interfaces package bundles all the interfaces used in the pvc umbrella into a single package.
-This is useful when implementing polymorphism, specifically when you want a class to imlement an interface but don't need all the code in a library which is the primary implementation of the interface.
+The pvc Interfaces package bundles all the interfaces used in the pvc libraries into a single package.